Table of Contents

 Once we have recorded lots of video clips, we need to combine them into one seamless video.
 Basic video editing consists of joining, clips, and cropping clips, and adding fade-ins and fade-outs to the clips.
 Finally, we must render the edited video into the desired output format.
 For editing and rendering videos, we need a video editor.

-We can also install Kdenlive on Ubuntu using Snap and connect it to removable media.
+I recommend Kdenlive is an open-source, cross-platform video editor.
+We can install Kdenlive on Ubuntu using Snap and connect it to removable media.

 sudo snap install kdenlive sudo snap connect kdenlive:removable-media